College of Liberal Arts & Social Sciences > Academics > Public Health > Combined Degree Programs > Bachelor's to Master

 Interested students may apply to this combined bachelor’s + master’s degree program during their Junior year at DePaul.
 Students from any undergraduate major with a minimum cumulative GPA of 3.5 can apply.

 The advantage to this program is that students can take graduate level courses in their Senior year that also apply to their bachelor’s degree requirements.
-Once students earn their bachelor’s they will receive the Double Demon Discount for the remainder of their graduate coursework.
+Once students earn their bachelor’s they will receive the alumni Double Demon Scholarship for the remainder of their graduate coursework.
 The combined bachelor’s + master’s degree program structure allows for a seamless transition into graduate school.

 The MPH curriculum will be completed in its entirety and is unaltered by this program.
 A complete listing of MPH courses and their descriptions can be found in the DePaul University Catalog.